Real Coral - Ocean Decor

 Enjoy the natural beauty of ocean decor coral.

-Certainly there are many areas of ecological concern that threaten the world’s coral reefs.
+Certainly there are many areas of ecological concern that threaten the world’s reefs.
 What might be termed local threats are human induced disturbances that negatively impact specific or localized reef areas.
 Local threats include sedimentation resulting from poorly managed coastal development, deforestation and other disturbance of watershed areas, unprocessed sewage discharge, nutrient loading and eutrification from agrochemicals, coral mining for local building materials and over-fishing.

 Mass Bleaching and the ominous shadow of increasing Ocean Acidification are more clearly becoming the recognized results of higher ocean temperatures.
 Global Warming.

 Understanding the importance and having a strict sense of obligation regarding coral reef ecosystems and their ecology, we have confirmed our source suppliers have complied with the strict regulations placed on harvesting.
 All documentation from the country of origin and CITES permits are submitted to USF&W and US Customs.

 All stony corals are CITES Appendix II listed.

 All stony corals are legal to import into the U.S.